stephenrlouie/gemini-ansible/vagrant/README.md

     ```

 4. Configure inventory file and run `contrib/ansible/setup.sh` script. **Time: ~10 Minutes**
+ - The Maximum number of nodes is 11.
+You must edit the dhcpd.conf to add more static mappings for more nodes and restart the dhcpd service
  - This table is just a sample; static mapping will continue up to mac 00:00:00:00:0b in the same pattern shown below.
 See the DHCP.conf for details.

  |Node Number | MAC Address       | IP          |